dkriegner/xrayutilities/README.md

 [![Build
 Status](https://travis-ci.org/dkriegner/xrayutilities.svg?branch=master)](https://travis-ci.org/dkriegner/xrayutilities)

-xrayutilities is a collection of scripts used to analyze x-ray diffraction data.
-It consists of a Python package and several routines coded in C. It is especially useful for the reciprocal space conversion of diffraction data taken with linear and area detectors.
+xrayutilities is a collection of scripts used to analyze and simulate x-ray diffraction data.
+It consists of a Python package and several routines coded in C. For analysis the package is especially useful for the reciprocal space conversion of diffraction data taken with linear and area detectors.
+For simulations code for X-ray reflectivity, kinematical and dynamical diffraction simulation of crystal truncation rods as well as fundamental parameters powder diffraction is included.

-Copyright (C) 2009-2016 Dominik Kriegner <dominik.kriegner@gmail.com>
+Copyright (C) 2009-2017 Dominik Kriegner <dominik.kriegner@gmail.com>

 Copyright (C) 2009-2013 Eugen Wintersberger <eugen.wintersberger@desy.de>